-The holiday rush is approaching and many would-be home sellers are wondering if they’ve waited too long to put their house on the market.
-If you hope to list your home before the holidays, but aren’t sure what to expect this time of year, read these insights to determine if it’s the right time to sell.
+The holiday rush is approaching and many would-be home sellers are wondering if it’s too late in the year to put their house on the market.
+In reality, there are benefits to selling in every season.
+If you hope to sell your home before the holidays, but you aren’t sure what to expect this time of year, read these tips to help you move forward.

-Keep in mind that the buyers who come for a showing are highly motivated and ready to move.
+Buyers who come to home showings during the winter months are highly motivated and ready to move.
 How do we know?
-Well typically, people aren’t out searching for homes during this busy season unless they truly need to be.
+In most cases, people aren’t out searching for homes – or trekking through the snow – during this busy season unless they truly need to be.

-Whether pre-holiday buyers are moving into town for a new job, hoping to avoid another long winter commute or trying to switch school districts before the spring semester begins, they are shopping now for a reason.
-It's safe to assume that you have some leverage as you price your home or determine any closing contingencies.
+Whether pre-holiday buyers are moving into town for a new job, hoping to avoid another long winter commute or trying to switch school districts before the start of spring semester, they are shopping now for a reason.
+As a seller, you can assume that you have some leverage as you plan the price or timeline of your home sale.